Get insider access

 Yes

-These headphones have great Bluetooth connectivity.
+The Sony WH-CH720N have great Bluetooth connectivity.
 They support multi-device pairing, which is handy if you want to connect to your PC and smartphone simultaneously.
-That said, unlike the Sony WH-1000XM5 Wireless, they don't support LDAC codec for high-res audio support.
-They also have high latency on PCs via the default SBC codec, causing your audio and visuals to fall out of sync.
-It's worth mentioning that some apps compensate for latency.
+Your Bluetooth codec options are AAC and SBC.
+They don't support the manufacturer's own LDAC codec for adaptive, higher-quality audio support, otherwise found on models like the Sony WH-1000XM4 Wireless and Sony WH-1000XM5 Wireless.
+Their latency is quite high when connected to a PC using the SBC codec, which causes your audio and visuals to fall out of sync.
+However, it's worth mentioning that some apps compensate for latency, so your mileage may vary depending on your device, codec selection, internet connection, apps, and more.

 0